EnterpriseDB/tpa/docs/src/architecture-M1.md

 testing, demonstrating and learning due to its simplicity and ability to be configured with no proprietary components.

-In default configuration this architecture uses open source software only.
-To use subscription-only EDB software with this architecture requires credentials for EDB Repos 1.0.
-If you choose EDB Advanced Server (EPAS) you will also require credentials for the legacy 2ndQuadrant repos.
+If you select subscription-only EDB software with this architecture it will be sourced from EDB Repos 2.0 and you will need to provide a token.
 See [How TPA uses 2ndQuadrant and EDB repositories](2q_and_edb_repositories.md) for more detail on this topic.